 Fifteen minutes later I arrived home and flipped on the news.
 Matt Lauer was interviewing an author when he interrupted the conversation to announce there was an incident at World Trade Center building.

 Minutes later, I watched in disbelief as a plane flew into a second building.
 Then we knew.

 Someone was intentionally killing Americans.

 It was incomprehensible, didn’t seem real.
-I tried to reach my daughter, away at college in Pennsylvania.
-My son called from Maryland.
+I tried to reach our daughter, away at college in Pennsylvania.
+Our son called from Maryland.
 Is this really happening? we kept saying.

 When the towers fell, I sank to the couch.
 This is what evil looks like, I thought.